CDSoft/luax/README.md

 ## Other tools in the ecosystem

-These tools extend the ecosystem and rely on LuaX as their scripting foundation:
+These tools extend the ecosystem and rely on LuaX as their scripting foundation.

+### Scriptable in LuaX

 **[Panda]**
 : a [Pandoc Lua filter] that processes documents at the AST level,